George's Street Arcade

 The Royal Hibernian Academy (RHA) Gallagher Gallery is one of the most esteemed institutions for visual arts in Ireland.
 Located in the heart of the city, within a short distance from several prestigious landmarks, this artist-oriented gallery is a must visit.
 It is home to five exhibition spaces that showcase an array of established as well as emerging artists.
 Take a guided tour and explore the fine and contemporary art.

-Address: 15 Ely Place, Gallagher Gallery, Dublin, Republic of Ireland
+Address:15 Ely Place, Gallagher Gallery, Dublin

-Phone: +353 1 661 2558
+phone:+353 1 661 2558

 With a history stretching back to the 1730s, JJ Smyths is still the premier place for jazz and blues in Dublin.

 Occupying a building dating back to the 18th Century, JJ Smyth's continues to make history with its packed schedule of live jazz and blues performances.
 While the building played host to a grocery store and even the birth of Irish poet Thomas Moore, it now is the site of this locally loved family-owned music venue.
 The bar still retains all the charm of its historic past, a lovely example of the dark wood accents of a typical pub and the convivial banter from its patrons therein.